EuphoricCatface/ModbusRTUSniffer-PySide/README.md

 If available, you can switch to the other packet of the request/response pair by clicking on `Show Corresponding Pair` button (even though the packets are usually right next to each other).

 You can save raw data to import later.
 It won't preserve the timing of each packet arriving.
+`Example Packet.raw` is also included in the repository, though it's identical to the contents of `SerialReaderTest` in `serial_reader.py`.

 ### Slave Tables
 When the parser detects a packet for a slave address, a page for the address will be created.